This Tik-Tok-Viral Body Scrub Is Bound To Sell Out Again

 If you're a body-care stan (like we are), then I'm sure you've heard of the scrub king brand himself, Frank Body.
-Best known for its coffee scrub-in-a-bag, Frank Body is honest, clean, and likely popping up on a FYP near you.
+Best known for its coffee scrub-in-a-bag, Frank Body is honest, clean, and likely popping up on a 'FYP' near you.
 While I loved its popular coffee scrub, the messy aftermath was a major turn-off.
 That's why when I heard that the brand's new chemical exfoliator/scrub hybrid in tub packaging had gone viral on TikTok, I simply had to put it to the test — along with some other goodies like a cherry lip scrub and an AHA body lotion.
-Spoiler alert: I loved them all, and I not only know why the Glycolic Body Scrub has TikTok fame, but I also understand why it's currently on pre-orders only (no worries, you can still add to cart, it'll just be two weeks longer to ship).
-I suggest you keep on reading to see exactly why I think this scrub is well worth the wait — before it all sells out again.
+Spoiler alert: I loved them all, and I now know why the Glycolic Body Scrub has earned its TikTok fame.
+Keep reading to see exactly why I think this scrub is worth it — before it all sells out again.

 Advertisement